DECO SCREENINGS

 INDIA CABARET BY MIRA NAIR

-Mira Nair’s 1985 documentary exploring the ‘respectable’ and ‘immoral’ stereotypes of women in Indian society told from the point of view of two strip-tease dancers in a cabaret house in Bombay.
-There are no voice-overs by either the dancers nor the men who frequented the cabaret club.
-Nair explores the marginalised quite often in her lms, male and female.
-This time, it is the marginalised women in Bombay who have been cast out because of the ‘nature’ of their jobs.
-This is a striking exploration of patriarchy, hypocrisy, and the politics of the male gaze in urban India.
+Mira Nair’s 1985 documentary exploring the ‘respectable’ and ‘immoral’ stereotypes of women in Indian society was told from the point of view of two strip-tease dancers in a cabaret house in Bombay.
+There were no voice-overs by either the dancers nor the men who frequented the cabaret club.
+Nair explored the marginalised, quite often, in her films—male and female.
+This time, it was the marginalised women in Bombay who had been cast out because of the ‘nature’ of their jobs.
+It was a striking exploration of patriarchy, hypocrisy, and the politics of the male gaze in urban India.

 Venue: Dr Bhau Daji Lad Museum, Education Centre